marlonecobos/nichevol/README.md

 #### Functions for simulation of virtual species

-These module is still under development but it is inteded to help in creating a suit of virtual species niches and their phylogenetic relationships to explore hypothesis of niche evolution.
+These module is still under development but it is intended to help in creating a suit of virtual species niches and their phylogenetic relationships to explore hypothesis of niche evolution.